ursulinakoelbener/lumacss-data-mining-in-R/README.md

 <tags> and text </tags>   	|<tags> and text </tags>
-used to create webpages   	|used to store/share data predefined standards (W3C)  | no predefined tag standard new elements not possible 	| new elemnts possible
+used to create webpages   	|used to store/share data predefined standards (W3C)  | no predefined tag standard new elements not possible 	| new elements possible

 **Navigating XML**
 * root node